 Louis Agassiz was the most renowned scientist of the 19th Century.
 One of his favorite maxims was the best way to learn was from observation.
-He was so well respected that students from all over the world made pilgrimages to study under him.
+He was so well respected and famous that students from all over the world made pilgrimages to study under him.
 One student recalled that Agassiz put him in a room alone with a smelly dead cod and said simply, "Look at the fish."
 After several hours Agassiz came back in and asked the student to tell him about the fish.

 "Well, it has scales, and some fins..." stammered the student, but Agassiz cut him off.

-"You are telling me what you already know about it.
+"You are telling me what you think you know about it.
 Look at the fish!"
 Agassiz exclaimed, then left the student alone with the fish for several more hours.
 When the great scientist returned, the student was able to go into far greater detail about the fish once he had laid aside his pre-conceived ideas about what he thought he would see.

 What on Earth does that story have to do with the Norman Rockwell Saturday Evening Post cover from World War One?
 A lot.